ItaySharabi/Search-Algorithms/README.md

 `git clone https://github.com/ItaySharabi/AI-Search-Algorithms.git`

-After you have the source files - just open the `MarblesPuzzle` package and run `SearchEngine.java`
+After you have the source files - just open the `MarblesPuzzle` package and run `MarblesPuzzle.SearchEngine.java`

-This file processes the input file given to it by default, but you can always create a new input file and feed it to the `SearchEngine.java` file.
+This file processes the input file given to it by default, but you can always create a new input file and feed it to the `MarblesPuzzle.SearchEngine.java` file.
 ![image](https://user-images.githubusercontent.com/63110245/170684815-542fb58b-4ee8-4ffd-a2cf-5f59a1899079.png)

 ## Example input file for execution:
-You can write your own input files in the folder `MarblesPuzzle/Inputs` and simply change the input file in `SearchEngine.java`
+You can write your own input files in the folder `MarblesPuzzle/Inputs` and simply change the input file in `MarblesPuzzle.SearchEngine.java`

 ![image](https://user-images.githubusercontent.com/63110245/170685225-03f7bf4e-71c2-406c-a217-f032546fd713.png)